TIMETABLE – preliminary timetable has been published

 Boys/girls 14-17 years, individual events: The three best in each individual event get prizes.

 – Also honorary and product prizes will be .

 Parents’, guardians’ and trainers’ access to the competition area is limited.
 To ensure safe, flexible conduct of the games, access to the competition area and inner field is forbidden.
 We aim to reserve an area near the event competition area for communication with the athlete.

 NB!
 In the heats for sprints, we are unfortunately unable to allow parents or trainers onto the field with the runners.
 During the starts of the 9-11-year-olds’ races, in particular, we are going to organize enough assistants to help the children with the starting blocks (using them is not mandatory).

-In 9-11-year-olds’ events, parent or guardian passes will be reserved for groups in such a way that they can bring the athelete to the call room and other necessary places if needed.
-However, this will be done in such a way that no parents or guardians are on the competition field when the games begin.
+In 9-11-year-olds’ events, parent or guardian may guide the athlete to the calling room and to the field if necessary.
+However, this will be done in such a way that no parents or guardians are on the competition field when the event begins.

-The participants who have registered will be listed on this page in the week of the event.
-If you find that something is missing, let us know immediately via the form.
+The participants who have registered will be listed on the page linked below in the week of the event.
+If you find that something is missing, let us know immediately via email.